-Baseball registration is Closed for Spring 2014.
+Baseball registration is Open for Fall 2014.

 All players are required to meet our age and RESIDENCY REQUIREMENTS, detailed below.
 Players who are new to CVLL must show proof of birth date (birth certificate or passport) before their registrations will be confirmed.
 Returning players do not need to show proof of birth date unless specifically asked to do so.